Battle of Lake Providence: Background

 In early 1863, during the American Civil War, Major General Ulysses S. Grant of the Union Army began a campaign against Vicksburg, Mississippi, which was held by Confederate troops.
 In late April, the Union troops crossed the Mississippi River from Louisiana to Mississippi, south of Vicksburg.
 By May 18, Grant's troops had surrounded Vicksburg and placed the city under siege.
-During the early part of the campaign, Grant had operated a supply depot at Milliken's Bend in Louisiana, but by the time of the siege, Grant had established a different supply line, decreasing the importance of Milliken's Bend.
-Grant still kept minor supply points at Milliken's Bend, Young's Point, and Lake Providence in Louisiana; the sites were also used to train newly-recruited United States Colored Troops (USCT).
-The USCT troops were not intended to be used as front-line combat soldiers, so they had only received rudimentary military training.
+During the early part of the campaign, Grant had operated a supply depot at Milliken's Bend in Louisiana, but this decreased in importance, as by the time of the siege, he had established a different supply line.
+Grant still kept minor supply points there and also at Young's Point and Lake Providence in Louisiana; the sites were also used to train newly-recruited United States Colored Troops (USCT).
+The USCT troops were not intended to be used as front-line combat soldiers, and were poorly armed and trained.
 The positions were also garrisoned by white troops.

-Jefferson Davis, the Confederate president, pressured E. Kirby Smith, the commander of the Trans-Mississippi Department, to undertake an offensive in Louisiana to take some of the pressure off of Vicksburg.
-The Confederate did not know at this time that events had rendered Milliken's Bend of lower importance to Grant.
+Jefferson Davis, the Confederate president, pressured E. Kirby Smith, the commander of the Trans-Mississippi Department, to undertake an offensive in Louisiana to take some of the pressure off Vicksburg.
+The Confederates did not know at this time that events had rendered Milliken's Bend of lower importance to Grant.
 The Confederate Trans-Mississippi effort to help Vicksburg would be conducted by Major General Richard Taylor, using an infantry division from Texas known as Walker's Greyhounds.
 Taylor preferred a strike against New Orleans, Louisiana, and conducted the campaign with subdued enthusiasm.
-Confederate cavalry occupied Richmond, Louisiana, on June 3, Major General John George Walker's troops reached Richmond on June 6, and Taylor planned a three-pronged strike for the next day: Confederate troops were to attack Milliken's Bend, Young's Point, and Lake Providence.
+Taylor's men had previously withdrawn up the Red River, but the Union forces operating on the Red River had transferred to the Port Hudson, Louisiana, area.
+The withdrawal of these troops allowed the Confederates greater freedom to operate against Grant's posts in Louisiana.
+Taylor's command, after it had been reinforced by Walker, was to advance up Bayou Tensas.
+Confederate cavalry occupied Richmond, Louisiana, on June 3; Major General John George Walker's troops reached Richmond on June 6; and Taylor planned a three-pronged strike for the next day: Confederate troops were to attack Milliken's Bend, Young's Point, and Lake Providence.
+The selection of Lake Providence included some political motivations: Confederates viewed the training of USCT to be the fomenting of a slave rebellion, and some of the locals were trading with the Union from the produce of their plantations.
+Confederate troops had been active in the area since May under the leadership of Brigadier General Paul O. Hébert.
+While Hébert's troops were able to harass the Union forces at Lake Providence, they lacked the strength to make an all-out attack.